-At Great Lakes Dental Excellence in Chesterfield, Michigan, our top priority is maintaining your oral health and preserving your natural teeth.
+At Great Lakes Dental Excellence in New Baltimore, Michigan, our top priority is maintaining your oral health and preserving your natural teeth.
 While this is the case, there are certain situations where teeth cannot be repaired.
 Instead, these teeth need to be removed.
 The process of removing a tooth from its socket in the jawbone is commonly referred to as a “tooth extraction.”

 Put simply, a tooth extraction is the removal of a tooth either by pulling it out using specialized tools or removing it surgically.
 The procedure itself is generally performed using local anesthesia, ensuring the process is essentially painless.
 With that said, pressure and tension may be expected.
 For certain extraction procedures, your dentist may choose to provide you with a more advanced form of anesthesia.